 When it came to striking a balance between hard and soft, dark and light, Vandiver let intuition be his guide, even if it was a little imagined.
 “I thought I had seen images of Nathan’s home years ago in a publication, so that influenced my design—doing black walls felt like him, very rock ‘n roll,” the designer tells us.
 “After moving in and mentioning these images to him, I learned that I must have dreamt this—notwithstanding, it worked!”

 In the kitchen, counters of honed slate are brought up the walls as a backsplash to create cohesion and add an element of drama to the midcentury-inspired space.

 With stunning, expansive views from every room, it was important for Vandiver to maximize the sight lines from each window.
 “The house is all about the views—it’s really Insta-ready from any window,” says the designer.
 “It didn’t affect my furnishing selections, but rather I wanted to make sure I didn’t compete with nature, my ultimate teacher.”

-The master suite’s enviable closet, which is located off of the master sitting room and bathroom, was an important space for Baylin.
+The primary suite’s enviable closet, which is located off of the primary sitting room and bathroom, was an important space for Baylin.
 “Jessie wanted more than a closet—she wanted a dressing room,” Vandiver says.
 Wood-veneer detailing and an agate-slice chandelier add luxurious touches to the vast space.
-“It’s the hub of the master suite.”
+“It’s the hub of the primary suite.”